benKenob1/solr-jetty-formula/README.rst

 solr-jetty
 ===

-Formulas to set up solr with
+Formulas to set up solr with jetty.

 .. note::